 If it is determined that the project will need further environmental review or study of any kind, it is at the expense of the applicant and will not be eligible for RTP funding.
-The review or survey expense may be eligible as match, so long as it occurred within 18 months prior to the Project Agreement being executed and prior to Trail Completion Date.
+The review or survey expense may be eligible as match, so long as it occurred within 18 months prior to the Project Agreement.